Wisdom is a State of the Soul

 In this fragment, Philolaus does not pair the soul with "intelligence."

-This way of thinking about the soul would not provide an obstacle to the Pythagorean belief in the transmigration.
-If the Pythagorans thought that a human intelligence couild migrate from a human being into a non-human animal, they would have to explain why this intelligence never showed itself.
-There is no such obstacle if character is what passes.
+This way of thinking about the soul appears consistent with the Pythagorean belief in the transmigration.
+If the Pythagorans thought that a human intelligence could migrate from a human being into a non-human animal, they would have to explain why this intelligence never shows itself.
+There is no such obstacle if character and thus the soul is what passes.

 Intellectualism about Character